VAFA200 Drawing Anatomy

 Assessment Methods for Course Learning Goals

 - Course learning goals are assessed with group critiques of all projects, based on the successful design, execution, and completion of assigned projects.

-Reference, Resource, or Learning Materials to be used by Students:Slides, video, and digital technology are incorporated by instructor.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Slides, video, and digital technology are incorporated by instructor.
+See course syllabus.